rforcier2/javascript_summary/README.md

-# javascript_summary
-README.md with all the details of getting started with Javascript and some extras on React.

 # Starlime Web Javascipt Documentation Standards & Naming Conventions.
  Bonus: Small Introduction to JavaScript and ES6(ECMAScript2015 - used in ReactJS and React-Native platforms, possible in web because of babel transpiler).